 WebRTC

-- As an embedded technology in your web or mobile application - WebRTC is implemented in applications using the RTC SDKs.
-We currently support native SDKs for JavaScript, iOS, and Android.
-You can use these SDKs as standalone or combine them with our Calls API platform to cover even more scenarios.
+- Embedded technology in your web or mobile application - WebRTC is implemented in applications using the RTC SDKs.

-- As an easy link to share with end users - Infobip Call Link makes it easy to share links over email, messaging, or websites for users to get instantly connected to your support agents without the need for you to create an end-user application.
+- Easy link to share with end users - Infobip Call Link makes it easy to share links over email, messaging, or websites for users to get instantly connected to your support agents without the need for you to create an end-user application.

-- As an embedded technology in Conversations, our Contact Center as a Service solution - you do not need to care about SDKs, webRTC is part of the web interface used by Conversations agents.
+- Embedded technology in Conversations, our Contact Center as a Service solution - you do not need to care about SDKs, webRTC is part of the web interface used by Conversations agents.

 WebRTC supports multiple connectivity scenarios: